sagemathinc/viz/lua/lexers/README.md

 # Color Themes

 The `../themes` directory contains the color schemes.
-Depending on the number of colors supported by your terminal, vis will start with either the `default-16` or `default-256` theme.
-Symlink it to your preferred style or add a command like the following one to your `visrc.lua`:
+To set a different theme,   add a command like the following one to your `visrc.lua`:

 ```lua
 require('vis')